jrminter/minter-analytics/content/about.md

 These posts are summaries of interesting analyses.
 The website was built using the [**blogdown**](https://github.com/rstudio/blogdown) package.
-John gratefully acknowledges the work of [Alison Presmanes Hill](https://github.com/apreshill/blogdown-workshop).
+John gratefully acknowledges the work of [Alison Presmanes Hill](https://github.com/apreshill/blogdown-workshop) for help in configuring the site.